ViniciusGomes99/NeuralNetStockForecasting/README.md

 ## Contact

-For any feedback or queries, please connect with me throught my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)!!
+For any feedback or queries, please connect with me through my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)!!